lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 VIPER is a micro-architecture - a predefined set of classes that work together to structure a solution.
 VIPER is an implementation of [Bob Martin's Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).

-In this post I will describe the various components and responsibilities of the VIPER architecture.
+In this post we will look at the various components and responsibilities of the VIPER architecture.

 In the next post, I’ll demonstrate that the VIPER architecture can be very simple to implement and show how its benefits can be quickly realized.
-I'll use the requirement and solution to [Solving a Complex UITableView Even More Swiftly]({{site.url}}/blog/2017/06/29/Solving-a-Complex-UITableView-Even-More-Swiftly.html) as the basis of this example.
+We will use the requirement and solution to [Solving a Complex UITableView Even More Swiftly]({{site.url}}/blog/2017/06/29/Solving-a-Complex-UITableView-Even-More-Swiftly.html) as the basis of this example.
 The app which demonstrates the refactoring to Clean Architecture can be found at [**CleanReportTableDemo**](https://github.com/lyleresnick/CleanReportTableDemo).
 I will be explaining this app in the next post.

 ## An Explanation of the VIPER Architecture